RootPat/Loonfund-/README.md

 There are two categories of users on Loonfund:

-- Borrower.
-A user who borrows money from another user.
-A person in  need of capital who launches a fundraiser.
-Should be able to convert real currency to Loonfund currency.
-I haven't currently found a solution to converting cash into bitcoin.
+-Lendee.
+The lendee' is in need of capital and launches a fundraiser, they can they receive money from other users.
+The lendee Should be able to convert real currency to Loonfund currency.
+Loonfund uses BitPay allows lendees to accept payments in bitcoin and then transfer the funds directly to their bank account.
 Bitcoin is invaluable to this operation.
 Having a single, digitally transferable currency will enable seamless transfer of funds to developing countries.

 – Lender.
 A user who lends money to a borrower.
 Normally, this would be a person with access to excess capital, motivated by philantropy.